Nike track shoes used in 1972 Olympic trials sell for $50K

 SACRAMENTO, Calif.
 (AP) — A pair of handmade Nike track shoes from the 1972 Olympic trials has sold for $50,000.

-Dave Russell, of Sacramento, tells KTXL-TV he sold the rare kicks last month to a hotel chain in Eugene, Oregon, that is building a Nike-themed property.
+Dave Russell, of Sacramento, sold the rare kicks last month to a hotel chain in Eugene, Oregon, that is building a Nike-themed property.

+“They wanted something that would say, ‘This is Nike town,” Russell said.
+“And here are these shoes that were a prototype before Nike was even a public shoe.”

-Russell says he was 25 when he qualified for the trials in the marathon in Eugene, where the shoe and the Nike brand debuted that year.
+Russell was 25 when he qualified for the trials in the marathon in Eugene, where the shoe and the Nike brand debuted that year, he told KTXL-TV.

 Known as “moon shoes” for their waffle-like bottom, the shoes were the first prototype designed by Nike co-founder Bill Bowerman.